vert-x3/vertx-web-site/src/site/blog/posts/releases/2020-07-27-vertx-4-beta1-release.md

 <img src="{{ site_url }}assets/blog/vertx-4-milestone4-release/vertx-4-timeline.png" alt="Screenshot" class="img-responsive">

-This is the forth milestone of Vert.x 4, you can of course expect more milestones to outline the progress of the effort.
+This is the first beta relase of Vert.x 4, you can of course expect more betas as we get feedback from the community and fix issues that we failed to catch before.

 You can also read the previous milestone announces: